Masabumi

 Teaching Experiences:

-2017 - 2022: Visiting Lecturer, Maastricht University, School of Law, the
+2017 - 2022: Visiting Lecturer, Maastricht University, School of Law, the Netherlands

 2021: Visiting Professor, National Taiwan University, School of Law, Taiwan